Nsi20/SCT_DS_2/README.md

 ---

 ## Acknowledgments
-Special thanks to **SkillCrafe** for this insightful project and to the Kaggle community for providing the Titanic dataset.
+Special thanks to **SkillCraft Technology** for this insightful project and to the Kaggle community for providing the Titanic dataset.

 ---